brunoluiz/-brunoluiz-extended-obj/README.md

 # @brunoluiz/extended-obj

-Objects and enums with extended methods
+Objects and Enums with extended methods

 ## ExtendedObject